wootsbot/wootsbot/README.md

 # Doing this 'n' that

 Open source Frontend.
-Contributor React Native + Mechanical Keyboard + "Altruist in education and culture"
+Contributor React Native + Mechanical Keyboard.
+"Doing this 'n' that."